flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetAWSOrganizationsAccessStatus
-### Get the Access Status for AWS Organization portfolio share feature.
-This API can only be called by the master account in the organization.
+> Get the Access Status for AWS Organization portfolio share feature.
+This API can only be called by the master account in the organization.<br/>

 #### Input Parameters
 * `Action` - _required_